ECCC-MSC/open-data/docs/msc-data/nwp_wcps/readme_wcps_nemo-datamart_en.md

 In the complete domain indicated by the white rectangle, the valide domain, which covers the lakes, is in color.

-__IMPORTANT__  :  The grid shifting might be required in order to match the shorelines of the Great Lakes almost exactly, with the suggested values of 0.024E and 0.018N in degrees

 | Parameter | Value |
 | ------ | ------ |
 | ni | 1681 |